Scaling analysis and renormalization group on the mobility edge in the quantum random energy model: Rescaling the disorder

 The turning points $\phi_A$ of the RG dynamics, i.e.\ the minima of $\phi$, decrease linearly to $\phi_c=0$ at the finite value $\overline{W}_c \simeq 1.95$, when plotted as a function of $\overline{W}$ (see inset of Fig.~\ref{fig:beta_rescaled_W}(a)).
-Note that, with our definitions of the disorder strength, the critical disorder on a Bethe lattice would be $\overline{W}_c^{\mathrm{BL}} = 2 / \sqrt{\pi} \simeq 1.12$~\cite{parisi2019anderson}.
+Remarkably, our result is in very good agreement with the analytical prediction obtained in Ref.~\cite{Scoquart2024Role}.
+In fact, according to their derivation, and after an appropriate rescaling to cast the result of Ref.~\cite{Scoquart2024Role} in our same convention, the theoretical prediction of the rescaled critical disorder is $\overline{W}_c \simeq 4/\sqrt{\pi} \simeq 2.25$, to be compared with our numerical prediction $\overline{W}_c \simeq 1.95$.
+In addition, it is interesting to notice that the analytical prediction presented in Ref.~\cite{Scoquart2024Role} is obtained by considering the QREM to be equivalent to an RRG of coordination number $L$ and volume $2^L$.
+Given that the universality class of the Anderson model on the RRG should not depend on the coordination of the graph~\cite{sierant2023universality,vanoni2023renormalization}, the above observation motivates the observation that the QREM at $E=0$ belongs to the same universality class as the RRG.
+Let us also mention that, with our definitions of the disorder strength, the critical disorder on a Bethe lattice would be $\overline{W}_c^{\mathrm{BL}} = 2 / \sqrt{\pi} \simeq 1.12$~\cite{parisi2019anderson}.
 It is possible that the value in the QREM turns out to be larger because of the presence of loops in the Fock-space graph, which favor resonances.
-Here loops are particularly important because the number of dimensions of the Fock space is increased while keeping the side of the hypercubic lattice fixed to 1.
+Here, loops are particularly important because the number of dimensions of the Fock space is increased while keeping the side of the hypercubic lattice fixed to 1.
 The Bethe lattice, instead, is reached by keeping the number of spins fixed and increasing the spin representation: this is equivalent to considering the Anderson model in finite $d$-dimensional space~\cite{altshuler2024renormalization} and taking the limit $d \rightarrow \infty$.
 A possible way to interpolate the two situations would be to consider, instead of spins-1/2, an arbitrary spin $S$ which generates an $L$-dimensional hypercube with $(2S+1)^L$ vertices of size $2S+1$ in each direction.
 We conjecture that the critical value $\overline{W}_c(S)\to \overline{W}_c^{\mathrm{BL}}$ as $S\to\infty$.

 It is interesting to study the RG dynamics around the transition and in the localized phase via the effective dynamical system introduced above.
 In order to fit the data, we use the orbits of a Hamiltonian system with potential $V(\alpha)=-(c/n)e^{n\alpha}$, where $\alpha = \ln \phi$; see Fig.~\ref{fig:beta_rescaled_W}(b,c).
 Each curve is obtained with a different choice of the initial conditions of the dynamics, which can be used to compute the effective energies $\mathcal{E}=\beta^2/2 - (c/n) e^{n\alpha}$.
 The best fits yield $c \simeq 0.05$ and $n \simeq 1$; the exponent $n$, characterizing the scaling on the critical line $\phi(L)\sim L^{-2/n}$, has remarkably the same value as in the Anderson model on RRG~\cite{vanoni2023renormalization}, and it is also consistent with what observed in the XXZ spin chain~\cite{Niedda2024}.
 The energies of each trajectory are in one-to-one correspondence with the disorder values $\overline{W}$.
 The value of $\overline{W}$ at which the energies cross the horizontal axis $\mathcal{E}=0$ corresponds to the critical point: a linear fit yields a critical disorder $\overline{W}_c \simeq 1.9$, which is consistent with the value obtained from the turning points $\phi_A$.
 The critical line can be obtained by integrating the equations of motion for $\mathcal{E}=0$ and is marked with red in the figure.
 A line of fixed points becomes apparent for the larger values of $\overline{W}$, leading to a 2PS behavior with one relevant and one marginal direction